Fronteers 2010 speakers

 Outside of the BBC, Jake is a keen photographer, photoshopper, and motorsport fan.

-Jake will be presenting Reusable Code, for good or for awesome!.
+Jake presented Reusable Code, for good or for awesome!.

 Jina Bolton